linemanjs/lineman/README.md

 $ grunt
 ```

-The above run all of the defined tasks and produce a deployable web application in the project's `dist/` directory.
+The above run all of the defined tasks and produce a deployable web application in the project's `dist/` directory, ready to be deployed to production.

 ### Cleaning